Brokers

 5. Representation is clear and conflicts are not pre-waived

-If you're unsure whether a clause is market or not, get a second opinion before signing.
+If you are unsure whether a clause is market or not, get a second opinion before signing.
 Once signed, your leverage disappears.